mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-9-game-1.html.markdown

 * Allow experimental rules for all German units able to call for indirect fire.
+* Add a couple of halftracks to German OOB.
+* Add more mines and blocks for the Germans.

 * Increase the number of turns to 12.
 This would likely have resulted in a draw, as the Russians would have been able to